 - Accepting donations as a non-profit

 Essentially, that means that the only businesses currently able to utilize Venmo for commercial transactions are those that accept payment in your business app.
-If you’re eager to get started accepting Venmo, there is a workaround – you can accept Venmo through PayPal.
+If you’re eager to start accepting Venmo, you have an option – you can accept Venmo through PayPal.

 Venmo Through PayPal